EunNamCho/eunnamcho.github.io/index.md

 ## About Me

-I am a Ph.D. student at ...
+I am a master's student at SungKyunKwan University (SKKU), advised by Prof. Sungeun Hong.
+My research focuses on object detection, instance segmentation, and amodal perception, with a recent interest in autonomous driving and robotics.
+I am particularly motivated by developing efficient and robust AI systems that can generalize to real-world environments.

 ## Research Interests